hapijs/hapi/docs/Reference.md

         - `mapUri` - a function used to map the request URI to the proxied URI.
 The function signature is `function(request, callback)` where:
             - `request` - is the incoming `request` object
             - `callback` - is `function(err, uri)` where `uri` is the absolute proxy URI.
 Cannot be used together with `host`, `port`, or `protocol`.
-        - `postResponse` - a custom function for processing the response from the upstream service before sendint to the client.
+        - `postResponse` - a custom function for processing the response from the upstream service before sending to the client.
 Useful for custom error handling of responses from the proxied endpoint or other payload manipulation.
 Function signature is `function(request, settings, res, payload)` where:
               - `request` - is the incoming `request` object.
 It is the responsibility of the `postResponse()` function to call `request.reply()`.